freeradical13/freeradical13.github.io/index.md

 ### Lipoproteins

 [Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
-A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.
+A lipoprotein is a set of lipids wrapped with a phospholipid bilayer with embedded proteins called Apoproteins.

 Lipoproteins are categorized by their relative densities of lipids to proteins from lowest to highest: Chylomicron, Very Low-Density Lipoprotein (VLDL), Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL).